Meet the team

 The OSCB aims to keep children in Oxfordshire as safe as possible by making sure everyone understands their roles and responsibilities regarding safeguarding through training, learning and local resources.
 The Business Unit supports the OSCB to do this.

-Our Business Unit is funded through partnership contributions.
-There are six of us but only two of us are full-time.
-We sit next to the education safeguarding advice team on the 4th floor in county hall.
+Our Business Unit is funded through partnership contributions and comprises 2 full-time and 4 part-time posts.
 The County Council is our main funder and accountable body but really everything we do is done in partnership with colleagues not just from social care, education and community safety but health, police, schools and the voluntary sector to name a few.
-Our chair is independent and from Barnardo’s, which helps to ensure that the partnership has independent scrutiny and challenge.
+Our chair is independent, which helps to ensure that the partnership has external scrutiny and challenge.
 We are a small but established team, passionate about keeping children safe and committed to our work.

-Over the last 12 months we have worked with the OSCB Chair, Richard Simpson, to refresh the board structure.
+Over the past couple of years there have been some changes to refresh the board structure.
 We have kept the same name but now refer to ‘three safeguarding partners’.
-This means that the OSCB has a new executive group comprising the county council chief executive, the chief officer from the clinical commissioning group and the assistant chief constable from the police.
-Our overall new safeguarding arrangements are outlined in the Multi-Agency Safeguarding Arrangements Publication.
+This means that the OSCB has an executive group comprising the county council chief executive, the chief officer from the clinical commissioning group and the assistant chief constable from the police.
+Our overall safeguarding arrangements are outlined in the Multi-Agency Safeguarding Arrangements Publication.